joerg-rueggeberg/moodle_user_csv_GUI/README.md

 ![sample](img/sample.PNG)

 User CSV Generator for Moodle
-This Script takes some user input
+This Script takes some user input:
+- latest users e-mail address
+- desired password

+to generate ascending email-accounts and

 - firstname
 - lastname

-- latest users e-mail address
-- desired password
+for generating usernames.

-to generate a csv file with username, firstname, lastname, ascending email address and password for uploading to an existing Moodle user database.
+This will generate a csv file with username, firstname, lastname, email address and password for uploading to an existing Moodle user database.

-Until now manually input of user details is necessary.
-An automated solution is in process of planning.

 ---
-atm script assumes that the email address is build like this:

-name001@provider.com
-(text 3digit# @ provider)
+User import not yet implemented